snakeyaml/snakeyaml/README.md

 When you use SnakeYAML
 [to configure your application](https://bitbucket.org/snakeyaml/snakeyaml/wiki/CVE-2022-1471) you are totally safe.
-The only issue is when the data to parse comes from untrusted source - meaning it is downloaded from unknown source without authentication and authorisation.

 ### When a low quality tooling is complaining ###